 It was a vast plain absent of trees.
 Mosquitos filled the air, and spiders roamed about without pretense of sudden erratic movements.

 They walked the way a horse would when taking its time through a field of grass.
-The mosquitos floated about like birds implementing the wind to simply soar or float.
+The mosquitos floated about like birds using the wind to soar or float.
 I could not tell if clouds or mist moved above the ground, but it came and went in swirls and other forms.
 In the distance, a figure wearing a dark suit approached.
-The closer he got, I could see how well groomed he was, but at the same time, he was imposing, and his eyes were intense.
+The closer he got, I could see how well-groomed he was, but at the same time, he was imposing, and his eyes were intense.
 It was him, Boy Nāpualawa."I apologize for having to meet this way," I told him.

 "There is no need to be sorry," Boy replied until he stood at least two feet away from me.
 "At least you found me."